Environmental Standards

-The Environmental Standards for Tasmanian Marine Finfish Farming 2023 (the Environmental Standards) are now in force.
-They set out the industry's environmental regulatory framework under the Environmental Management and Pollution Control Act 1994 (EMPCA).
-The Environment Protection Authority (EPA) is the agency responsible for implementing the Environmental Standards and regulating the industry.
+The Environmental Standards for Tasmanian Marine Finfish Farming 2023 (the Environmental Standards) set out the industry's environmental regulatory framework under the Environmental Management and Pollution Control Act 1994 (EMPCA).
+The Environment Protection Authority (EPA) is the agency responsible for implementing the Environmental Standards and regulating this industry.

-A Companion Paper that provides context and explanatory detail is also available, which is intended to be read alongside the final Environmental Standards, which are both below.
+A Companion Paper that provides context and explanatory detail is also available, which is intended to be read alongside the final Environmental Standards.

 Environmental Standards for Tasmanian Marine Finfish Farming 2023 (PDF 546Kb)